Disability Resource Library

 “Despite the hurdles, disabled people continue to work the best with what we’ve got.
 So many of us don’t just have to contribute to the workforce but also look after ourselves and advocate for our rights to work at the same time.
 We’re stretching ourselves thin just to be able to secure a livelihood.
 The hard-won successes of working as a disabled person are bittersweet.”
 (Oct, Disability Debrief)

-In Malaysia:
+In Pakistan:

-In Palestine:
+In Sudan:

 In the United Kingdom: